AmberG31/CV/README.md

 Assistant Manager

 Main skills - leadership and motivation, organization, sales, and goal setting and achieving targets, team management, problem solving.
-•	Organizing and running  educational, motivational and inspirational meetings.
+- Organizing and running  educational, motivational and inspirational meetings.
-•	Won “Top 10 Field Representetive” in the UK several times.
+- Won “Top 10 Field Representetive” in the UK several times.
-•	Setting and exceeding weekly targets personaly and with team.
+- Setting and exceeding weekly targets personaly and with team.
-•	Organizing and leading successful road trips and overcoming industry challenges on daily basic
+- Organizing and leading successful road trips and overcoming industry challenges on daily basic

-## Skills
+## TBC ****** Skills

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.
 (Using a STAR example Paragraph) Consider the questions below.